 The Stress That Evolution Has Not Prepared Us For

-For most people chronic stress has become a regular aspect of modern life, regardless if they are aware of it or not.
-This chronic stress is fueled and amplified by the relentless bombardment with negative news from the media, in particular the internet: the pandemic, catastrophic climate events, political polarization and a raging war in the middle of Europe are just the most recent examples.
+For most people an increasing load of chronic stress has become a regular aspect of modern life, regardless if they are aware of it or not.
+This chronic stress is fueled and amplified by the relentless bombardment with negative news from the media, in particular the internet: the pandemic, catastrophic climate events, a displacement of millions of people resulting in a seemingly uncontrollable refugee crisis, increasing political polarization and a raging war in the middle of Europe are just the most recent examples.
 On top of that, health books, influencers and social media constantly feed us worrisome and conflicting negative information about our food, dietary habits and our health.
 This situation has led to what Michael Pollan has rightfully called a national eating disorder epidemic adding anxiety and stress to what normally should be one of our most rewarding times in life, enjoying food with family and friends.

 “Our biology has not evolved in an adaptive way to deal with this type of constant … stress exposure”

-Our biology has not evolved in an adaptive way to deal with this type of constant and repeated exposure to stress 24 hours a day.
-The mismatch between our ancient highly effective biological acute stress response systems which is turned on and off quickly by powerful regulatory mechanisms, and this new form of chronic perturbation of the body’s homeostasis (also referred to as allostatic load) is one of the major factors affecting our health.
+Our biology has not evolved in an adaptive way to deal with this type of constant and repeated exposure to stress 24 hours a day, 7 days a week.
+The mismatch between our ancient highly effective biological acute stress response systems which are turned on and off quickly by powerful regulatory mechanisms, and this new form of chronic perturbation of the body’s homeostasis (also referred to as allostatic load) is one of the major factors affecting our health.

 “Acute, often life-threatening stress has been part of human life for millions of years…”